Crisis Preparation and Recovery: How Internal Comms Can Prepare

-The COVID-19 pandemic isn’t over yet.
-But, hopefully, you are out of crisis mode and pandemic comms are now part of your regular safety updates.
-Unfortunately, as IC professionals, we know there will be other crises.
 Whether it’s a global crisis or something local to our company—such as layoffs, CEO changes, or economic impacts—we have to be ready.
 That means not waiting until we think the time is “right” to implement new tools, train managers on communication, or initiate stronger collaboration cross-functionally.
 The time to show your employees how important they are to your organization is now.
-That’s why we’re sharing our top five crisis preparation and recovery tips.

 Your employees will look to their direct managers first, and your managers want to support them with accurate and timely information.
 So, find out: